jcalixte/rnrps/article/home-en.md

 What will do exactly our online game?

-Two players will play the famous Rock-Paper-Scissors just by an id.
+Two players will play the famous Rock-Paper-Scissors and join a game with its id.
 Other users will be able to join the game and be spectators.
 Theses games will update whenever a player plays a roud.
-Finally, we will display the scores.
+Finally, we will display the score.

 First steps is to clone the [repo](https://github.com/jcalixte/rnrps/), run the command `yarn` and rename the `.env.example` in `.env`.